bertbert72/homeassistant-justaddpower/README.md

 | min_refresh_interval _(opt)_ | 10 | How often to refresh receiver info from switch | 10 |

 ## transmitters
 The transmitters are listed in the order they appear on the switch.
-The IP address is automatically determined and isn't normally required.
-However the option exists to override if the auto determination doesn't work.

 | Parameter | Default | Description | Example |
 |:----------|:--------|:------------|:--------|